experience on our website. If you continue, we'll assume that you are happy to receive

 We will widen both rail bridges over Cow Lane to reduce congestion and allow double-decker buses to pass through.
 We’ll also build a new cycle way and pavement.

 We're working to complete these improvements on schedule.
 View our project timeline

-The first of five new platforms to be built at Reading station – opened Christmas 2011
+The first of five new platforms opened Christmas 2011.

 Replacing of one of the Cow Lane bridges Christmas 2011.

-Pictured (L-R) Jim Weeden, Network Rail deputy programme director; Tony Page, Reading Borough Council lead councillor for regeneration and Kevin Brown, Network Rail project manager for Cow Lane bridge.
+(L-R) Jim Weeden, Network Rail deputy programme director; Tony Page, Reading Borough Council lead councillor for regeneration; Kevin Brown, Network Rail project manager for Cow Lane bridge.

-(L-R) Gareth Taylor, First Great Western; Councillor Tony Page, Reading Borough Council; Graham Denny, Network Rail and Dave Forbes, Costain pictured at the newly refurbished subway at Reading station, which is being prepared for opening on 1st March 2013.
+Refurbished subway, March 2013.
+(L-R) Gareth Taylor, First Great Western; Councillor Tony Page, Reading Borough Council; Graham Denny, Network Rail; Dave Forbes, Costain.

-The first passengers using the newly refurbished subway at Reading station on 1st March 2013
+The first passengers using the newly refurbished subway at Reading station, 1 March 2013.

 We will complete most of the improvements at Reading without any impact on passengers, however there will be times when journeys are affected.